 mixed media on canvas

-signed; inscribed and dated 1963.9.11 on the reverse with the artist’s address and telephone number
+signed; inscribed and dated 1962.1.17 on the reverse with the artist’s name and address

 Provenance: Private collection, Osaka, Japan

-Suda Kokuta (1906-1990) was born in Fukiage (present day Kōnosu), Saitama Prefecture originally given the name Katsusaburo.
+Suda Kokuta (1906-1990) originally given the name Katsusaburo, was born in Fukiage (present day Kōnosu), Saitama Prefecture.
 In 1927, after finishing school at the Prefecture Koshigaya Middle School, he was encouraged by the noted Western-style painter Terauchi Manjiro (1890-1964) to become an artist and took entrance exams for the Tokyo Bijiutsu Gakko (Tokyo School of Fine Arts) without success.
 Committed to his path Kokuta then took drawing lessons at the Kawabata Drawing School for one year before leaving to continue studying on his own.
 It was at around this time that he changed his name to Kokuta.

 In 1930 after having had some previous success exhibiting at the Government sponsored exhibitions such as Kanten, Kokuta tried once more without success to enter the Tokyo School of Fine Arts.
 Despite this set-back he was not discouraged and in fact had considerable support from influential artists such as Nagahara Kōtaro (1864-1930) who recognized his talent and suggested Kokuta should go to America where his work would be better appreciated.
 He didn’t follow this advice but instead continued participating in various state exhibitions winning a prize at Bunten (The Japan Fine Art Exhibition) of 1936 with his painting Break Time, another special prize in 1939 at the 3rd Shin-Bunten with Man Reading A Book and again at the 5th Shin-Bunten in 1942 with Shinsho (Divine General).